keepthrifty/keepthrifty.github.io/_posts/2016/2016-04-28-the-big-short.md

 ![Still image from the movie of two mortgage brokers in a bar][schmidt-picture]

-<div class="image-caption">Yeah, that's Schmidt from New Girl - that guy is hilarious</div>
+<div class="caption">Yeah, that's Schmidt from New Girl - that guy is hilarious</div>

 These guys represented the worst of the worst - everything in their book was about closing deals, not about whether they were doing right by their customers.